 We are asking our shareholders to approve the First Amended and Restated 2016 Long-Term Incentive Plan (the "2016 Plan Restatement") to increase the number of common shares reserved for issuance under the plan by 925,000 common shares.
-Shareholders are also being asked to approve certain updates to eliminate plan provisions that were included in order to allow us to grant awards that would qualify as "performance-based" compensation for purposes of the exception to the deduction limitation under Section 162(m) of the Code prior to the repeal of such exception under the 216 LTI Plan until May 15, 2032, (ii) clarifies the treatment of awards during a participant's approved unpaid leave of absence, (iii) clarifies that we may accelerate a participant's termination date following the characterization of the termination, and (iv) provides that the repurchase price for Company repurchases of unvested restricted stock following a participant's termination will be equal to the lesser of (x) the fair market value of the restricted stock any dividends or other distributions or bonus received in respect of the restricted stock prior to the date of repurchase, and (y) the original purchase price paid for the restricted stock IPlan.
-The 2016 LTI Plan Restatement was approved unanimously by the Board at its meeting on February 4, 2022.
+Shareholders are also being asked to approve certain updates to eliminate plan provisions that were included in order to allow us to grant awards that would qualify as "performance-based" compensation for purposes of the exception to the deduction limitation under Section 162(m) of the Code prior to the repeal of such exception under the Tax Cuts and Jobs Act of 2017.
+The 2016 Plan Restatement also (i) extends the term of the 2016 LTI Plan until May 15, 2032, (ii) clarifies the treatment of awards during a participant's approved unpaid leave of absence, (iii) clarifies that we may accelerate a participant's termination date following the participant's provision of notice of his or her intention to resign at a future date without changing the characterization of the termination, and (iv) provides that the repurchase price for Company repurchases of unvested restricted stock following a participant's termination will be equal to the lesser of (x) the fair market value of the restricted stock on the date of repurchase, and (y) the original purchase price paid for the restricted stock less any dividends or other distributions or bonus received in respect of the restricted stock prior to the date of repurchase.
+Other than these changes, no other substantive changes are contemplated to the 2016 LTI Plan.
+The 2016 Plan Restatement was approved unanimously by the Board at its meeting on February 4, 2022.

 As discussed below, the Board believes the amended and restated 2016 LTI Plan is essential to our continued success as it remains committed to our historical philosophy of incentivizing employees by tying a significant portion of their compensation to the interests of our shareholders.
 The existing share reserve under the 2016 LTI Plan may not be sufficient to satisfy the anticipated need for additional grants to eligible participants.
 As of March 16, 2022, there were 931,901 shares underlying outstanding awards under the 2016 LTI Plan (with the number of shares underlying outstanding unearned performance based-awards calculated based on maximum performance) and 510,732 shares remaining available for issuance under the 2016 LTI Plan.
-Based on our historical grant practices and certain other assumptions, including the price of our common shares, the additional 925,000 shares being requested, which represent approximately 2.1% of our 44,192,900 outstanding common shares and 2.1% of our fully diluted common shares as of March 16, 2022, together with the ability to grant awards under the 2016 LTI Plan for approximately 5 years, following which shareholders would be able to reevaluate any additional share authorization request.
+Based on our historical grant practices and certain other assumptions, including the price of our common shares, the additional 925,000 shares being requested, which represent approximately 2.1% of our 44,192,900 outstanding common shares and 2.1% of our fully diluted common shares as of March 16, 2022, together with the remaining shares available for issuance under the 2016 LTI Plan, are expected to provide us with the ability to grant awards under the 2016 LTI Plan for approximately 5 years, following which shareholders would be able to reevaluate any additional share authorization request.